nunit/nunit/CONTRIBUTING.md

 So you're thinking about contributing to NUnit?
 Great!
 Maintaining and enhancing NUnit is a big job, so **the community's help is really appreciated.**

-Helping out isn't just writing code, it also includes submitting issues, helping confirm issues, working on the website, helping people on the [mailing lists](https://groups.google.com/forum/m/#!forum/nunit-discuss) and improving the documentation.
+Helping out isn't just writing code, it also includes submitting issues, helping confirm issues, working on the website, helping people in [nunit slack](https://nunit.slack.com) and improving the documentation.

 ## Submitting Issues